-This project fits under Geoscience BC’s Strategic Objective of ‘Identifying New Natural Resource Opportunities’ and our goal to:
+This project supported Geoscience BC’s Strategic Objective of ‘Identifying New Natural Resource Opportunities’ and our goal to:

 - Continue regional-scale surveys that deliver large data sets in support of identifying prospective targets and increasing discovery rates of deposits.

-By generating a clearer understanding of the minerals that occur above and around known porphyry copper-gold deposits in BC, this study will provide data and tools to mineral explorers to find new deposits more efficiently.
+By generating a clearer understanding of the minerals that occur above and around known copper-gold porphyry deposits in BC, this study provides data and tools to mineral explorers to find new deposits more efficiently.
 This will help to encourage exploration and to attract investment in BC.
-The information will be publicly available, and will be a useful tool in guiding natural resource decisions.

-The research is being conducted at sites in the Northwest and North Central Regions of British Columbia, but the findings will be applicable across BC.
-Samples from three porphyry copper-gold deposits are being collected and analyzed for this project:
+The research was conducted at sites in the Northwest and North Central Regions of BC, though the findings are applicable beyond BC.
+Three porphyry copper-gold deposits were included in this project:

-- Alunite Ridge-Sofia district in the Toodoggone area of the North Central Region; and
+- Kemess North and Alunite Ridge in the Toodoggone area of the North Central Region; and

 - Tanzilla deposit, near Dease Lake in the Northwest Region.